mojtaba-rafiee/Teaching/DS/README.md

 # Course Description

-This course introduces the fundamentals of computer programming using the Java programming language.
-We cover all basic syntax of Java with object-oriented programming principles.
+This course covers analysis and design of fundamental data structures and engages students to use data structures as tools to algorithmically design efficient computer programs.

 # Class Time and Location